dappledger/AnnChain/README.md

 This is how you initialize an angine.

-    angine.Initialize(&angine.AngineTunes{Conf: conf})
+    angine.Initialize(&angine.Tunes{Conf: conf})

 The "angine.Initialize" will handle the generation of default configs, genesis file and private key.
-You must only do this once for a particular chain, otherwise, your id might be different.
+You must only do this once for a particular chain, otherwise, your chain id will be different for sure.

 <a id="org19c7657"></a>

-### Construct an AngineTunes.
+### Construct an Tunes.

-    type AngineTunes struct {
+    type Tunes struct {
         Runtime string
         Conf    *cfg.MapConfig
     }